prTopi/beets-vocadb/README.md

 ## Configuration

-The other plugins (utaitedb and touhoudb) will use the same settings as vocadb as a fallback, so you don't have to repeat yourself.
+The other plugins (utaitedb and touhoudb) will use the same settings as vocadb as a fallback, so you don't have to repeat yourself. (except for source_weight)

 ```yaml
 vocadb: # Name of the plugin you want to configure (vocadb, utaitedb or touhoudb)